tonycurtis/pmix/index.md

   * [Man pages for current head of development](man)

  In addition, a [set of example applications](https://github.com/pmix/master/tree/master/examples) have been developed to highlight how an application might use various aspects of PMIx.

+1. Review the [wiki](https://github.com/pmix/master/wiki) for an explanation of the standard definitions and an overview of the convenience library

 1. Scan the [FAQs](faq).